haskell/cabal/release-notes/Cabal-3.14.0.0.md

   things (Setup configure, the package's "configure" script, or "cabal configure").
 This has recently caught out even Cabal devs.
 Clarify these messages. [#9476](https://github.com/haskell/cabal/pull/9476)

+- Update the SPDX License List to version 3.25

+  The LicenseId and LicenseExceptionId types are updated to reflect the SPDX License List version 3.25 (2024-08-19).
+LicenseId constructors `NullBSD` and `DS389_exception` are now `NN_0BSD` and `NN_389_exception`.